 By Lisa of Tripsget | Instagram

-In most of Russia, winters are very cold (with the temperatures often falling below -20C), so hot soups are a substantial part of Russian diet.
+In most of Russia, winters are very cold with the temperatures often falling below -4° Fahrenheit (-20 C.).
+So hot soups are a substantial part of Russian diet.

 However, the most remarkable and probably the most beautiful part of Russian cuisine is various savory and sweet pies.
 They are called Pirogi (or pirog if you’re ordering just one).

-Don’t confuse them with Polish pierogi, as they literally have nothing in common (just a similar name).
+Don’t confuse them with Polish pierogi, as they literally have nothing in common besides a similar name.

 Pirogi can be huge and usually have decorations on top.
 The decorations can be pretty elaborate!